 While at the Malvern exhibit at Pittcon quite a few visitors to our booth have asked where to find the latest software version for the Malvern Zetasizer Nano series.
 And we also encountered a similar question at the Short Course # 78 Fundamentals of Particle Size Analysis with an Emphasis on Light Scattering Techniques :

 Where can I find the latest version of the Zetasizer software?

-When we improved our website, some of you may have noticed that the previous direct link to the software download page listing all available Zetasizer software versions no longer exists.
-Since we migrated to the new site, the old link had to be replaced.
+When we improved our website, the software download page listing all available Zetasizer software versions no longer exists.
+Since we migrated to the new site, the old link is no longer available.
 However, to make things easier for you and more findable on Google, here is a listing of direct links to the currently available versions of the Zetasizer family of instruments, software series 7

 - Zetasizer software version 7.13 (with integrated Win10 signed drivers)

 - ✓ Zetasizer software version 7.12 for Win10 please also install Driver Update ✓

 - Zetasizer software version 7.03

 If you are reading this post and the above links do not work for you, you could try to use the advanced search to locate the software you were looking for.
 If that still leaves you without success, then contact your local help desk.